 A: We don't like removing people's ability to comment on our content, but in some cases when a pattern of abusive or offensive behaviour is demonstrated, certain users can be banned from using the site.

 A: It's not possible to edit comments already posted, which is why we ask you to think carefully before you post.

 Q: Is it possible to send a message privately to another user?

-A: We don't allow users to contact each other directly and we will never pass on your contact details to a third party.
+A: We don't allow users to contact each other directly.

 Q: Will you pass on your my contact details or particulars to third parties?